 The restaurant industry shows the rise of this interest in hyperlocal products especially.
 Melbourne-based restaurant, Attica, embraces produce and dishes inspired and sourced by food indigenous to Australia.
 It’s global acclaim and 3-month-long waitlist are proof of the allure of a unique gastronomic experience that is hyperlocal.

 9. Brands who take care of all age brackets

-Millennial consumer trends is one of the most common topics of interest that brands have been discussing in the past couple of years, but there are two other age groups that should not be neglected.
+Millennial consumer trends are one of the most common topics of interest that brands have been discussing in the past couple of years, but there are two other age groups that should not be neglected.

 The 50+ market is growing in both number and proportion all over the world.
 Brands ought to tap into the desires of this market not only because of their spending power but also because of their disregard for age– they are seeking products and experiences that are often similar to their younger counterparts.
 This can hold a lot of potential for increasing market coverage.
 The lifestyle of this demographic is also in stark contrast to that of their parents.
-They are increasingly living alone and looking for products and services that will accommodate for that lifestyle.
+They are increasingly living alone and looking for products and services that will accommodate that lifestyle.

 Gen Z is increasing in buying power.
 This market has shown to be even more fickle than their Millennial siblings and hold even more demands on the interfaces they use.
 This generation is one that brands need to observe closely as they reach financial independence.

 Companies like Coboc, who specialise in electronic bikes, use branding that appeals to all age brackets.
 Their premium, sleek urban feel is as relevant to the 50+ market as it is to millennials; their advertising showcases urban working commuters of multiple age brackets.
 Coboc’s branding choices are successful because of the later retirement age and extra expendable income of the 50+ market.